IIITLucknowSWEngg/CSAICSBTeam014/URD.md

   - Allow users to set preferences for search results, such as preferred airlines, hotel chains, or package options.
   - Provide options for users to save and manage their favorite destinations and travel preferences.

+### 2.8 Travel Partner Features

+#### 2.8.1 View Bookings
+- **Booking Visibility**:
+  - Travel partners (e.g., airlines, hotels) can view bookings related to their services.
+  - Ability to filter and search bookings by various criteria such as customer name, booking ID, travel dates, and booking status.

+#### 2.8.2 Add/Update Flights
+- **Flight Management**:
+  - Travel partners (e.g., airlines) can add new flights to the system, including details like flight number, departure/arrival cities, dates, times, and prices.
+  - Ability to update flight details if there are changes in schedules, availability, or pricing.
+  - Ensure changes are reflected immediately across the platform.

+#### 2.8.3 Approve/Reject Bookings
+- **Booking Approval/Rejection**:
+  - Travel partners can approve or reject booking requests based on availability or other criteria.
+  - Notifications will be sent to users regarding the approval or rejection of their bookings.
+  - Rejected bookings will include an explanation for the user.

+#### 2.8.4 Manage Bookings
+- **Booking Management**:
+  - Travel partners should be able to manage bookings, including modifying details (e.g., dates, passengers, room types).
+  - Ability to cancel bookings as per the service provider's policy.
+  - Provide users with the option to make changes or cancellations based on the travel partner’s approval.
+  - Track booking status updates (confirmed, pending, cancelled) and provide real-time updates to the user.

+---

 ## 3. Non-Functional Requirements

 ### 3.1 Performance